planet-ai-2023/planet-ai-2023.github.io/_posts/2023-08-09-the-apollo-glossary.md

 - **Feldspar**
 Family of silicate mineral containing varying amounts of potassium, sodium, and calcium along with aluminum, silicon, and oxygen

+- **Grain**
+The term grain refers to a small rock element, a mineral or rock particle, less than a few millimeters in diameter, and generally lacking well-developed crystal faces, for example, a sand grain.
+A description of groundmass texture and grain size, following the definitions provided in Williams et al. (1982), such as glassy, microcrystalline (i.e., requires a petrographic microscope to distinguish individual crystals), fine grained (<1 mm but large enough to identify with a hand lens), medium grained (1-5 mm), or coarse grained (>5 mm).

+- **Grain broundary**
+If several grains are in contact, the contact surface or the thin domain of the transition from one grain to another is called grain boundary.
+More precisely, following the usage of material science, the grain boundary corresponds to the case where the grains in contact are of the same phase; the general case (crystal contact without any ohter mention) is referred by the word interface.

 - **Highland basalt**
 Compositional term for rocks or glasses with the composition of very aluminous basalt